svt/gradle-yapp-publisher-plugin/README.md

 It is working for a lot of cases but under construction there will be compatibility breakage between versions in the 0.x.x series - alpha.

+NOTE - NOTE - NOTE: 0.1.16 rewrote a lot of things, so if using an earlier version you need to change properties and tasks, see the following (sparse) docs.
+Please help by testing and submitting bug-reports.
+For bug reports it is much more chance that they will be fixed properly if you add examples.

 ## Why does it exist?

 To make life (well, arguably) easier when configuring the plugins needed for these tasks.